 - Explain where your other funding comes from: The SBIR agencies don't want to hear that they will be the only investors in your business.
 You need to explain your current forms of funding and show concrete evidence or plans for future investment in your project.

 Companies must be aware that certain forms of non-dilutive financing may still allow them to keep all their equity, but at what cost?

 When applying for grants or receiving loans from investors, it is important to not only receive the money you are looking for but to also ensure that you are staying true to your initial business plans.
 Often companies will change or mold themselves in order to fit what the grant issuers are looking for, and are never able to go back to what they initially wanted from the company.

 Biotech companies have to go through several rounds of fundraising before they can launch a new drug and generate revenues from it.
 If they do actually achieve this, the reward for the shareholders is enormous.

 During the fund-raising process, investors and entrepreneurs know that this huge payout only has a certain probability of being reached.
 In most cases, the invested money is lost.

 If the fundraising is not completed at a valuation that is seen as fair, then the company will look to other ways of financing to avoid further dilution such as:

 - Royalty financing

 If you need help with non-dilutive financing, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.